Grimblood is a game developed by Maelstrom Games; it was released in 1990 for the Commodore Amiga and the the Atari ST.

-Grimblood opens by showing you its Castle screen through which the interrogation and exploration screens are accessed – clicking on castle windows identifies the rooms behind them and gives you the option to travel there.
-While travelling to a chosen location you may stop at any time to explore other areas along the way or to interrogate anyone you meet.
+Grimblood opens with the castle screen, through which the interrogation and exploration screens are accessed - Clicking on castle windows identifies the rooms behind them and allows for players to travel to that specific location.
+While traveling to a chosen location, players may stop at any time to explore other areas along the way or to interrogate characters.